Texas

 Your ID is not required to show your current address in Texas.

 If you are registered at you current address, it is okay to use an accepted form of photo ID with an old address.
-You should be allowed to cast regular ballot.
+You should be allowed to cast a regular ballot.

 Name